mattparker/lamplighthelp/v0/17-10-0 Creating_report_templates.markdown

 Finally, when run, {{reports}} display the information requested in the template, but can then be altered, to break down the numbers in different ways for example.
 This means that one {{report}} may be created as a template and then changed in a number of different ways, to more easily give a range of data for your reporting from a single {{report}}
 __Viewing {{report}} templates__

-As {{report}} templates show in the main menu, you will need to log-out and log back in, in order to see your newly added reports in the menu.
-In some browsers, refreshing the page may be sufficient.
+As {{report}} templates show in the main menu, you will need to refresh the page in your browser, using the F5 key, in order to see your newly added reports in the menu.

 ###coremodule